 Yet the conservatism of Germany’s voters and politicians makes it improbable that Macron will get far in redesigning euro area governance, at least in the short term.
 But in other key areas, such as Britain’s exit from the EU, foreign policy, refugees and defence, there will be a new energy in Franco-German relations.
 Brexit means that Germany needs France more than ever as an ally in helping to run the EU.
 There are no other suitable partners.

 Some of those in Berlin who are most committed to Franco-German relations say that the broader the bargaining between the two countries, the better the chances of Germany shifting its position on the euro.
-They suggest that if France is ready to make a stronger commitment to German and European security, it could even consider extending its nuclear umbrella eastwards.
+They suggest that if France is ready to make a stronger commitment to German and European security, it may be prepared to extend its nuclear energy network into Germany.
 A Merkel-led government could hardly resist giving an amenable Macron some of what he wanted.
-Besides, the chancellor will be aware that disregarding Macron can only help Le Pen, either in France’s impending parliamentary elections or in the next presidential race.
+There besides, the chancellor will be aware that disregarding Macron can only help Le Pen, either in France’s impending parliamentary elections or in the next presidential race.